-At the center of this hillside village is a medieval fortress built into a rocky ridge giving visitors an incredible birdseye view of the entire Split “metropolitan” area, Adriatic Sea and surrounding islands.
+At the center of this hillside village is a medieval fortress built into a rocky ridge giving visitors an incredible bird’s eye view of the entire Split “metropolitan” area, Adriatic Sea, and surrounding islands.

-Now that we’ve condensed 2,000 years of history into a handful of sentences, let’s move on to the meat.
+Now that we’ve condensed 2.000 years of history into a handful of sentences, let’s move on to the meat.

 If you find yourself in Dalmatia, the fortress is not to be missed.
 Here’s why:

-The killer view
+#1 The killer view

 The view from the top of the fortress alone is worth the small price you pay to enter.
 Go at sunset if you are here during winter.

 #2 You can explore it with freedom

 Very few castles and ruins in this world still allow you to wander around the grounds unencumbered by ropes or locked doors.
-The fortress is so free, one misstep could land you at the bottom of a cliff.
+The fortress is so free one misstep could land you at the bottom of a cliff.

-Where it is
+Where is Klis Fortress located

 The Klis Fortress is located in the village of Klis, 20 minutes north of Split.

-When to go
+When to go to Klis Fortress

-The Klis Fortress opening hours are daily from 9:00 to 19:00 (every day)
+The Klis Fortress opening hours are daily from 9:00 to 19:00 (every day excluding holidays).

-How to get there
+How to get to Klis Fortress

 - Local – Take D8 to Solin.
 Turn right onto Ul.
-Stjepana Radića, which will turn into Ul. kneza Trpimira.
+Stjepana Radića, which will turn into Ulica kneza Trpimira.
 You’ll wind up the mountain through the village.
 After you go through the tunnel, you’ll make a sharp left onto a residential road.
 This will lead you to the fortress.
 For a map, click here.

 - Highway – Take the D8 to the ramp for the A1 to Sinj/Rijeka/Zagreb.
 Take the first exit at the roundabout for the D1.
 Follow the highway up through the mountain pass.
 Exit Drniš/Klis and merge onto D511/D56.
 Take the second left towards Klis.
 Take the second right onto a residential road, which will lead you to the fortress.
 For a map, click here.

 Dogs are free of charge as long as they are on a leash and you clean after them.